FLCAC-admin/FLCAC-docs/docs/MetadataGuidance.md

 Select the US EPA - FLow Pedigree Matrix on the 'General Information' tab and enter data quality scores for each exchange in the inventory on the 'Inputs/Outputs' tab.

 Please reference [EPA's Guidance on Data Quality Assessment for Life Cycle Inventory Data](https://cfpub.epa.gov/si/si_public_record_report.cfm?Lab=NRMRL&dirEntryId=321834) for information about the development of this matrix and guidance on how to complete it.

+Detail any assumptions used to assign these scores in the [Data treatment](#data-treatment) field.

 **Example(s)**
 - Select the matrix on the 'General Information' tab: